lilli-bot/Froschwanderung/README.md

 We are using the Flask framework to process the data created through the app.
 These are the main functionalities of the backend:

-1. Controlling the app through API calls during a session to e.g. start the app, prevent event logging for testing purposes, stop the app, and start the post-processing of all session data.
+1. Controlling the app through API calls during a exhibition to e.g. start the app, prevent event logging for testing purposes, stop the app, and start the post-processing of all exhibition data.
 2. Caching clicks per image in Redis to display on the fly in the Froschteich view.
 3. Saving detailed information about each event in a permanent database for later analysis.